pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 that is by Windows and Linux.
 At time of distribution, an installer or other downloadable artefact is provided for each supported platform, and it is up to the user to select and download the correct artefact.

+At present, the Python ecosystem almost exclusively uses the "multiple binary" solution.
+This serves the needs of Windows and Linux well, as it matches the way end-users interact with binaries on those platforms.

 ### Archiving